 - 1. Always keep the door(s) and windows of your residence locked, particularly when you are away or asleep. - 2.
 Always keep your car doors locked.
 Also, do not leave valuables in your car while it is unattended. - 3.
 Unsecured bicycles invite theft.
 Purchase a bike lock and secure your bike to a stationary object, such as a bike rack.
 The same applies for mopeds and scooters. - 4.
-Identify expensive and/or important belongings with some type of permanent identification, such as can be provided with a metal engraver. - 5.
+Identify expensive and/or important belongings with some type of permanent identification. - 5.
 Secure items which are easily stolen, such as laptop computers, when left unattended, even in your room.
 Laptop computers can be secured quickly with a cable lock. - 6.
 When you are driving, always keep your doors locked.
 If you break down in an isolated area, stay inside your car with the doors locked.
 If someone wants to help, ask them to call for assistance.
 If you break down or run out of gasoline on the highway, do not leave your car if you are alone.
 Eventually the police or someone else will offer assistance.
 If you see a motorist stranded, it is safest not to stop to help unless you know the driver.
-If you want to help, call for assistance for the stranded motorist.
+If you want to help, call for assistance for the stranded motorist. - 7.

-- 7. When using public transportation, wait in busy, well-lit areas.
-Sit near the driver, especially if the bus is nearly empty. - 8.
 If you need to cross campus at night, do not walk alone.
 If no one is with you, call the appropriate security cell phone number and an on-duty officer will escort you to your destination.